How to Immigrate to Canada as a Cook

 |Short order cook|

 See your job title here?
-Now you can learn more about how to immigrate to Canada as a cook.
+Now you can learn more about immigrating to Canada as a cook.

-Apply to the Right Visa Program for You!
+Apply to the Right Canadian Visa Program for You!

 Of course, there is a lot more to consider when you apply for a visa because Canada has over 70 different immigration streams, programs and categories to apply for.